 For more information, please refer to our article on Iwakiyama Shrine.

-So How to Get to Mt.
-Iwaki?
+So, How Do You Get to Mount Iwaki?

 The only way to get to Mt.
 Iwaki by public transport is to get a bus from bus stop no. 6 in front of JR Hirosaki Station (弘前駅) or bus stop no. 3 at Hirosaki Bus Terminal (弘前バスタミナール).
 You will need to catch the bus bound for Karekitai (枯木平) operated by Kōnan Bus (弘南バス) and get off at Karekitai (枯木平), which is the Hachi Aime of Mt.
 Iwaki.